 - 4.3.2.7.
 Receiving Water Hardness.
-Ambient hardness data were used to calculate freshwater water quality objectives that are hardness dependent.
-A hardness value of 88 mg/L was used to determine those objectives.
-This is the adjusted geometric mean of the hardness values observed below 400 mg/L at the Pacheco Creek Regional Monitoring Program station (BF10) from 1993 through 2001. - 4.3.2.8.
+The Discharger sampled receiving water near Discharge Point Nos.
+001 and 002 from March 2003 through November 2005.
+The minimum hardness observed during this period was 470 mg/L as calcium carbonate (CaCO3).
+These findings are consistent with hardness values collected by the RMP at the Napa River sampling station (BD50) from April 1999 through August 2001.
+To calculate water quality objectives for hardness dependent metals, this Order uses a geometric mean of the RMP hardness data of 400 mg/L as CaCO3. - 4.3.2.8.
 Metals Translators.
 Regulations at 40 C.F.R. section 122.45(c), require effluent limitations for metals to be expressed as total recoverable metal.
 Since the water quality objectives for metals are typically expressed as dissolved metal, translators must be used to convert metals concentrations from dissolved to total recoverable and vice versa.
-The CTR contains default translators; however, site-specific conditions, such as water temperature, pH, total suspended solids, and organic carbon may affect the form of metal (dissolved, non-filterable, or otherwise) present and therefore available to cause toxicity.
+The CTR contains default translators; however, site-specific conditions, such as water temperature, pH, total suspended solids, and organic carbon may affect the form of metal

+(dissolved, non-filterable, or otherwise) present and therefore available to cause toxicity.
 In general, dissolved metals are more available and more toxic to aquatic life than other forms.
 Site-specific translators can account for site-specific conditions, thereby preventing overly stringent or underprotective water quality objectives.